Milford Sound: Geography

 Milford Sound sports two permanent waterfalls, Lady Bowen Falls and Stirling Falls.
 After heavy rain temporary waterfalls can be seen running down the steep sided rock faces that line the fiord.
-They are fed by rainwater-drenched moss and will last a few days at most once the rain stops.
+They are fed by rainwater-drenched moss and will last a few days once the rain stops.

 Climate

 With a mean annual rainfall of 6412 mm each year, a high level even for the West Coast, Milford Sound is known as the wettest inhabited place in New Zealand and one of the wettest in the world.
 Rainfall can reach 250 mm during 24 hours.
 The rainfall creates dozens of temporary waterfalls (as well as several major, more permanent ones) cascading down the cliff faces, some reaching a thousand metres in length.
 Smaller falls from such heights may never reach the bottom of the sound, drifting away in the wind.

-Accumulated rainwater can, at times, cause portions of the rain forest to lose their grip on the sheer cliff faces, resulting in tree avalanches into the fiord.
+Accumulated rainwater can sometimes cause portions of the rain forest to lose their grip on the sheer cliff faces, resulting in tree avalanches into the fiord.
 The regrowth of the rainforest after these avalanches can be seen in several locations along the sound.